-With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his/her former headship post without a break in service for more than 45 days is allowed to retain the salary pay point he/she received in the former post; if there is a break in service, he/she should be remunerated at the minimum point of the pay scale.

-Principal Graduate Master/Mistress (PGM)

-(For information: This document is not part of any agreement of service.)

-Promotion rank for Senior Graduate Masters/ Mistresses.

-Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements : (a) PromotionPromotionrankforPrincipalGraduateMasters/MistressesorSeniorGraduate (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.

-- (a) Principal of a secondary school with 14 or fewer classes; or - (b) Deputy Head of a secondary school with 15 or more classes in addition to class teaching up to Secondary 7.

-- (a) Principal of a special school operating secondary classes and with 14 or fewer equivalent full-streamed ordinary secondary classes; or - (b) Deputy Head of a special school operating secondary classes and with 15 or more equivalent full-streamed ordinary secondary classes.

-Principal I/II

-Principal Graduate Masters/Mistresses will be eligible for consideration for promotion to Principal I/II provided that they have undertaken training in secondary school administration/management specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria / guiding principles as prescribed in Section 5 of this Compendium

-In the case of promotion to Principal II, as the salary scale of a Principal Graduate Master/Mistress overlaps that of a Principal II (MPS Pt 40 - 44), the promotees' salary scale and incremental date will be determined as follows:

-(a) if their pay before promotion is less than the minimum of the pay scale of the new higher office by more than
+Type of Work: ndary Schools pal of a secondary school with 15 to 23 classes.
+Princ and al Schools ipal of a special school operating secondary classes with 15 to 23 equivalent full-streamed ordinary dary classes.
+Promotion Prospects: Princi pal I Any Other Remarks : Princ post of hi allow form effect from the 2002/03 school year, a school sipal appointed by direct appointment to a headship in another aided school at the same substantive rank s former headship post without a break in service is yed to retain the salary pay point he received in the er post; if there is a break in service, he should be herated at the minimum point of the pay scale.

+Guide to Appointment Principal Graduate Master/Mistress (PGM) (For information: This document is not part of any agreement of service.)
+Appointment (a) Promotion Requirements: Promotion rank for Senior Graduate Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
+Type of Work: Secondary Schools Principal of a secondary school with 14 or fewer (a) classes; or Deputy Head of a secondary school with 15 or more (b) classes in addition to class teaching up to Secondary 7.
+Special Schools Principal of a special school operating secondary (a) and with 14 or fewer equivalent classes full-streamed ordinary secondary classes; or Deputy Head of a special school operating (b) secondary classes and with 15 or more equivalent full-streamed ordinary secondary classes.
+Promotion Prospects: Principal I/II Principal Graduate Masters/Mistresses will be eligible for consideration for promotion to Principal I/II provided that they have undertaken training in secondary school administration/management specified by the Permanent training Secretary other equivalent course(s) or acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Any Other Remarks: In the case of promotion to Principal II, as the salary scale of a Principal Graduate Master/Mistress overlaps that of a Principal II (MPS Pt 40 - 44), the promotees' salary scale and incremental date will be determined as follows: If their pay before promotion is less than the (a) minimum of the pay scale of the new higher office by more than one point, they will enter at the minimum and their new incremental date will be determined by the date of their promotion;